Labview tutorial: Getting started with labview

 Fig. 1: Programming Languages Timeline

-According to above figure, as languages are becoming High Level; their performance is increasing.
-LabVIEW can be seen to be most high level language and hence is best in performance in terms of system design and its speed.
+According to the above figure, as languages are becoming high-level, their performance is increasing.
+LabVIEW can be seen as the most high-level language and hence is the best in terms of system design and speed.

 Fig. 2: Comparison of graphical and textual languages

-We can make designs, implement their prototype and deploy them to hardware using LabVIEW.
-Following figure shows different fields of systems that can be developed using LabVIEW.
-It reduces the development time by 4 to 10 times and has tools to acquire, analyze and present data.
+We can design, implement prototypes, and deploy them to hardware using LabVIEW.
+The following figure shows the different fields of systems that can be developed using LabVIEW.
+It reduces development time by 4 to 10 times and has tools to acquire, analyze, and present data.

 LabVIEW in nutshell